Neuro-Ophthalmology & Neuro-Otology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Benign paroxysmal positional vertigo is the most common vestibular disorder.
 Canalolithiasis of the posterior semicircular canal is now widely accepted as the biological basis for typical benign paroxysmal positional vertigo.
 Better understanding of its pathophysiological concepts has led to specific therapeutic strategies, which aim to clear the affected semicircular canal from mobile particles.
-In this article, the authors added insight in the differentiation of benign paroxysmal positional nystagmus from central positional nystagmus.
+In this article, the authors have added updated insight in the treatment of recurrent benign paroxysmal positional vertigo.

 • Benign paroxysmal positional vertigo is the most common vestibular disorder, affecting about 10% of the general population at some point during their lives.